mfarache/jekyll-now/_posts/2020-05-01-S3-Exam-101-features.md

 # S3 Acceleration Transfer

-If we plan to be uploading big files we should consider using s3 accelerated transfers via CloudFront's edge locations.
-That approach takes benefit of the internal AWS network backbone,routing data to your s3 bucket destination using the fastest/optimal path.
+- If we plan to be uploading big files we should consider using s3 accelerated transfers via CloudFront's edge locations.
+The approach takes benefit of the internal AWS network backbone,routing data to your s3 bucket destination using the fastest/optimal path.

-It allows egress/ingress traffic speed increase (50%-300%) faster.
+- It allows egress/ingress traffic speed increase (50%-300%) faster.

 # S3 access points